pankaj-kumar34/terraform-provider-ibm/website/docs/d/pn_application_chrome.html.markdown

 The following arguments are supported:

-- `application_id` - (Required, string) Unique ID of the application using the push service.
+- `application_id` - (Required, string) Unique guid of the application using the push service.

 ## Attribute Reference